genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/06_create-a-user-interface.md

 ### Pre-requisites
-We are going to use the port 6060 from the localhost (localhost:6060/), because of that we need to garante that this port is availale.
+We are going to use the port 6060 from the localhost (localhost:6060/), because of that we need to garantee that this port is availale.
 Please run the following command

 ```powershell
 netstat -ano | findstr "6060"
 ```

 This will show all processes using this port.
-In case nothing has been found, you can proceed to (start the local page)[#Start-the-local-page]
+In case nothing has been found, you can proceed to [start the local page](#Start-the-local-page)

 In case a process has shown, you will need to kill it by running the following command (you need to open your terminal in admin mode):